How Money Talks in Career Management

 - Insurance against pay cuts or unemployment

-Regarding job offers and work assignments, money talks by giving you the ability to say no. With a large pool of savings, you can afford to decline opportunities that do not appeal to you, however, lucrative the pay may be.
-In the words of financial writer Randall Lane (as interviewed in The Pennsylvania Gazette, the alumni magazine of the University of Pennsylvania, November/December 2010), "Money, to me, is just the freedom to do what you want."
+Regarding job offers and work assignments, money talks by giving you the ability to say no. With a large pool of savings, you can afford to decline opportunities that do not appeal to you regardless of the pay.
+In the words of financial writer Randall Lane, as interviewed in The Pennsylvania Gazette, the alumni magazine of the University of Pennsylvania, November/December 2010, "Money, to me, is just the freedom to do what you want."

-Money talks also in the sense that, almost invariably, an employee who reputedly has significant wealth earns considerably more respect from his or her superiors, all else equal, than someone who does not.
-Why?
+Money talks also in the sense that, almost invariably, an employee who reputedly has significant wealth earns considerably more respect from their superiors, all else equal, than someone who does not.
 This is an interesting lesson in management psychology.

-The employee who appears to need a job, especially if he or she may be thrust into financial crisis by losing it, is an easy mark for unreasonable or excessive demands if management is so disposed.
+The employee who appears to need a job, especially if they may be thrust into financial crisis by losing it, is an easy mark for unreasonable or excessive demands if management is so disposed.
 An employee in this position cannot afford to push back, and thus risk a poor performance review or even dismissal.
-This sort of person, too often, is taken for granted by management.
+This person, too often, appears vulnerable and is taken for granted by management.

 Unfortunately, too many high earners within the financial services industry fail to internalize these lessons.
 A number let their spending expand to meet their income, resulting in paltry savings and expensive tastes that are hard to shake, even in extreme circumstances.
 Ironically, they have mismanaged their careers into letting their high-paying jobs imprison them rather than giving them financial freedom.
 Do not fall into this trap.
-Remember that income is not wealth (see our discussion of financial assets), and is constantly at risk of termination with the job itself.
+Remember that income is not wealth and is constantly at risk of termination with the job itself.